HELP!

 Water under the peeled epoxy could show that the cement was damp or wet when the epoxy was applied (some epoxies bond better than others to damp surfaces) or that water is actually migrating through the cement.
 If the water isn't the problem, it could be the dissolved minerals in the water that are causing the problem.
 When the crystals reform they can produce 2000 pounds of pressure that will pop most or all coatings.
 Generally, the moisture issues need to be addressed or fixed before any coating can be applied to the floor.
 Our Bio Vee Seal product MAY help.
 It is possible that the floor may be simply unsuitable for coating.

 The epoxy could also fail due to some sort of surface contamination and/or inadequate surface preparation.
-Epoxies and most coatings will not stick to oil, grease, wax stains and spills or previously applied sealers containing these products (Thompson's Water Seal for example).
+Epoxies and most coatings will not stick to oil, grease, wax stains and spills or previously applied sealers containing these products (Thompson's Water Seal for example - maybe applied by a past owner and you have no idea it was applied).
 Degreases may or may not work.
 Even if you think you've got it clean\degreased it can still be contaminated.
 I have seem places where the oils/greases were so bad (even though the surface seemed clean) that even the professional applicators could not keep anything adhering to the floor even after several attempts.
 The cement in front of a deep fat fryer is a classic example.
 In cases like this, smart contractors turn down the job.
 The surface probably cannot be successfully coated.
 In 'must be done' situations, a new layer of cement is first applied over the old cement.

 A very smooth finish on the cement can also cause a problem.
 A bit of roughness in the cement is a good thing.
 It is what ACID ETCHING attempts to produce.